-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Interim Financial Statements (Unaudited-Prepared by Management) (Expressed in Canadian dollars)

 (o) New accounting pronouncements (cont'd)

 Effective January 1, 2019 (date of initial application), the Company adopted IFRS 16 using the modified retrospective transition approach.
 Accordingly, comparative figures as at and for the year ended December 31, 2018 have not been restated and continue to be reported under IAS 17 and IFRIC 4, Determining Whether an Arrangement Contains a Lease ("IFRIC 4").